1. Clever Art Awards!

 • Soak in warm to hot water and the paint often loosens and lifts easily.

-• Pour glue or acrylic medium on the tough spots, allow to dry and peel off.
+• Pour glue or acrylic medium on the tough spots, allowing them to dry and peel off.

-4. Affordable art teacher (or any creative person) present ideas
+4. An affordable art teacher (or any creative person) presents ideas

 Need a parting gift for a student teacher?
 Art teacher colleague?
 Special senior?
 We love these.